Thank you for your interest in presenting at FETC® 2022.

 Virtual or remote instruction readiness

 FETC will provide IT Leaders with professional development focused on operational strategies used during remote and virtual learning management alongside introductions to new and emerging technologies.
 This track is designed to meet the training needs of state and district chief information officers, information technology directors, technologists, technology integration specialists, web designers, IT support staff, and network administrators.

 Changing Support Models for a Remote Workforce

 Crisis Management (for all emergencies: snow, hurricane, contagion)

 Equity Issues: Solving the Problem with district, government and corporate partnerships

 Moving from paper-based processes to online and automated processes

 New Modalities of Delivering Professional Development

-FETC will provide library media specialists with professional development focused on best practices during remote and virtual learning alongside introductions to new and emerging technologies.
-This track is offers sessions for library media specialists and it is designed to encourage collaboration, personalization and creation through increased literacy and student-centered learning.
+FETC will provide library media specialists with professional development focused on best practices during both in person and virtual learning alongside introductions to new and emerging technologies.
+This track offers sessions for library media specialists and it is designed to encourage collaboration, personalization and creation through increased literacy and student-centered learning.

 Sharing resources with staff during remote learning